Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Time-dependent flows: energy transfer in interacting vortex tubes.

+In our previous work, we demonstrated that the interaction between antiparallel vortex tubes leads to an energy cascade composed of discrete and iterative events which were isolated and visualized \citep{McKeown:2020}.
+These dynamics result in the formation of a transient $E(k)\sim k^{-5/3}$ energy spectrum, as shown in Fig.~\ref{fig:tubes_spectra}(a).
+We also show the instantaneous energy flux $\Pi(k)$ in Fig.~\ref{fig:tubes_spectra}(b) during the turbulent breakdown, divided by the dissipation rate at the corresponding time, $\epsilon$.
+We now visualize the transfer of energy during the flow evolution, from smooth antiparallel tubes to a turbulent cloud and compare with the results obtained for HIT to assess how well this breakdown reproduces the canonical turbulent cascade.

-Initially anti-parallel vortex tubes lead to very different dynamics than those considered in the previous subsection.
-The tubes are subjected to an elliptical instability, leading to the formation of anti-parallel tubes, perpendicular to the original vortices~\citep{McKeown:2018}.
-The pattern reproduces itself in a cascade-like manner, eventually giving rise to turbulence~\citep{McKeown:2020}.
+The Reynolds number $Re_\Gamma$ is defined here as the dimensionless ratio between the circulation of the tubes at $ t= 0$, $\Gamma$, and the kinematic viscosity: $Re_\Gamma \equiv \Gamma/\nu$.
+As shown by \cite{McKeown:2020}, at high Reynolds numbers, $Re_\Gamma \gtrsim 4000$, initially anti-parallel vortex tubes are subjected to an elliptical instability, leading to the formation of anti-parallel tubes, perpendicular to the original vortices.
+The pattern reproduces itself in a cascade-like manner, eventually giving rise to turbulence.
 In the following, we distinguish the two phases of the evolution and characterize the corresponding transfers of energy between bands of wavenumbers.
-We analyze the run at $Re_\Gamma = 6000$ from~\citep{McKeown:2020}.
-The time $t$ is expressed here in code units, and relates to the dimensionless time, $t^*$ used by ~\cite{McKeown:2020}, by $t^* \approx 45.5 \times t$.
+We analyze the run at $Re_\Gamma = 4500$ from~\cite{McKeown:2020}.
+The time, $t$, is non-dimensionalized using $b^2/\Gamma$, where $b$ is the initial tube separation, as done in~\cite{McKeown:2020}.

-\subsubsection{Early stage: development of the instability}
+\subsection{Early stage: development of the instability}